9 Adrenaline Activities in Auckland

 2. Skywalk / Skyjump

 Another icon of New Zealand’s biggest city is its Harbour Bridge.
-As an adrenalin junky, you’ve got two choices to get your fix: on top of the bridge or under the bridge.
-Choose to slowly climb it and feel on top of the world with a unique view of the Auckland Skyline from up there or get yourself in the small pod under where a fun crew will tie your feet together and let you bungy jump from it.
+As an adrenaline junky, you’ve got two choices to get your fix: on top of the bridge or under the bridge.
+Choose to slowly climb the bridge on the Auckland Bridge Climb and feel on top of the world with a unique view of the Auckland skyline or get yourself in the small pod under where a fun crew will tie your feet together for the iconic Auckland Bungy.
 Check out some more fun spots to jump from in 7 Epic Places to Bungy Jump in New Zealand.

-Like every major city and non-major city in New Zealand, Auckland has a few skydiving options for backpackers eager to test themselves right out of the airport gate.
+Like every major city and non-major city in New Zealand, Auckland has an amazing skydive option with Skydive Auckland for backpackers eager to test themselves right out of the airport gate.
 Just landed in New Zealand a couple of days ago?
 Over the jet lag?
 Good, get back on a plane a jump from it!
 Plus, skydiving in Auckland is a great way to see the whole Hauraki Gulf and all its islands.
-Check out some more free falling madness at 12 Places to Tandem Skydive in New Zealand.
+Check out some more free-falling madness at 12 Places to Tandem Skydive in New Zealand.

-The America’s cup is a sailing race where teams from all over the world compete to sail around the globe.
+The America’s Cup is a sailing race where teams from all over the world compete to sail around the globe.
 Needless to say, their sailing boats are the Formula One of the seas.
 Auckland is one of the rare places in the world where the public gets to sail those very same boats and be part of the crew.
 Sweat is guaranteed, but don’t worry, the team is with you the whole way – no experience is needed.
+Book your America’s Cup Sailing experience with Explore NZ.

-The best known spot for safe but challenging mountain biking in Auckland is Woodhill Forest.
+The best-known spot for safe but challenging mountain biking in Auckland is Woodhill Forest.
 Despite the fact that it lies about 45 minutes away from Auckland and that your GPS will direct you to the wrong road (type in “Restall Road” instead), the park is well appointed and offers really fun options.
-Get the whole guide of peddling fun by checking out Mountain Biking in Auckland.
+Get the whole guide of pedalling fun by checking out Mountain Biking in Auckland.

 Kiwis love their waters and any way to take it on is a good way.
 So it comes as no surprise that surfing is kind of a big thing here.
 Auckland features some pretty neat surf spots, with the most famous being Piha Beach.
 (Check out some more surf beaches in 10 Places to Surf on the North Island).
 The long stretch of black sand is buzzing with surfers almost all year long.
-Be aware that this is also one of the most dangerous beaches in the country, so know what you are doing or go with a surf instructor.
+Be aware that this is also one of the most dangerous beaches in the country, so know what you are doing or go with a surf school, such as Piha Surf Academy.

 Waiheke Island is New Zealand’s premium island, with luxurious wineries, large villas and… screaming backpackers above.
-Zip-lining is a fun way to get some real speed though the forest and race your friends along the way thanks to all three lines drawn side-by-side across the forest.
+Ziplining is a fun way to get some real speed though the forest and race your friends along the way thanks to all three lines drawn side-by-side across the forest.
+Book your tour with Ecozip Adventures.

 More fun in Auckland!